Edith Bolling Wilson Museum Wytheville, VA – Explore History in Southwest Virginia

 Edith Bolling Wilson’s father, William Holcombe Bolling, was born in 1836 in Bedford County, Virginia.
 The Bollings of Bedford County were among the aristocracy of Virginia, counting among their relatives and friends many prominent families of the Virginia Commonwealth.

 William Bolling attended the University of Virginia where he studied law.
-In the late 1850s, he came to Wytheville, Virginia, from Bedford County to work with his uncle, William Terry, who had a law practice in Wytheville.
+In the late 1850s, he came to Wytheville, Virginia, from Bedford County to be mentored by his uncle, William Terry, who had a law practice in Wytheville.

 Edith would be the seventh of 11 children born to judge William Holcombe and Sally Spiers White Bolling.
 Mrs. Wilson writes in her autobiography: